Google Plus deserves more of a minus

-My suggestion for Google+, do not push your service to the masses if it is not yet ready for the masses.
+My suggestion for Google Plus, do not push your service to the masses if it is not yet ready for the masses.
 Your brand is all about serving people and having those users connect efficiently with one another.
 By rushing to introduce your product, you have given Facebook the time and knowledge it needed to improve upon its weaknesses.

 Ultimately, this gives users less of a reason to change from Facebook to Google Plus And why would they, especially since Facebook can now do everything that Google Plus can do?

 Maybe this is why the last post from one of my aforementioned, technologically savvy friends was made five days ago on Google Plus, yet on Facebook, just five minutes.
 Seems like the incentive to change platforms is no longer there.

 Lies on Facebook Tom Dougherty, CEO - Stealing Share 24 February 2017 Facebook lies.
 Lies, lies and more lies.
 All too often Facebook lies.
 I'm not talking about the Facebook company.
 I'm speaking of the content.
 If you read my blog at all then you know the world of...

 Make America Great Again.
 Really?
 Tom Dougherty, CEO - Stealing Share 23 February 2017 Make America Great Again.
 Careful what you ask for.
 The lets’ Make America Great Again brand is a perfect example of a slogan.
 Not a brand.
 Slogans get repeated and brands are real....